 SOWK 475 Field Instruction and SOWK 476 Field Instruction Seminar.
 The second phase of the Field Instruction component is designed for advanced students, usually last-term seniors.
 Field Instruction and the concurrent Seminar have as their primary objective that students integrate material acquired in previous courses with the role expectations of the social work practice setting.
 Enrollment in these two courses requires admission to the Social Work Program and the Senior Social Work Practice Block and is allowed only at the senior level.
-The field placement is a 14-week block placement, with students spending four days per week in social service agencies under the joint instruction and guidance of a communitybased social service practitioner and a faculty field instructor.
+The field placement is a 14week block placement, with students spending four days per week in social service agencies under the joint instruction and guidance of a community-based social work practitioner and a faculty field instructor.
 Students are expected to carry caseloads and function, as much as is practical, in all facets of the agency program.
 Students must complete a minimum of 420 hours in their placements.
-Students also participate in NASW Indiana's Legislative Education and Advocacy Day and a 6-hour workshop on practice with LGBT clients.
-Students spend one day per week on campus participating in Field Seminar, for which they prepare several written assignments, a professional presentation, and participate in group supervision.
+Students spend one day per week on campus participating in Field Instruction Seminar, for which they prepare several written assignments, a professional presentation, and participate in group supervision.